 J3PO: RC-20 has a lot of great presets, but once you start diving into each individual module, you’ll see that there’s an infinite amount of things you can do to make it customized to your sound.
 For example, you can use the Magnitude slider for SP-404-style transitions.
 You can also use RC-20 in more subtle ways, by applying some of the modules like the Distortion, Noise, and Warble to individual tracks.

 Hopefully, Bad Snacks and J3PO have inspired some ideas around how you might be able to use RC-20 in your own productions.
-If you don’t have the plugin but would like to give it a try, sign up for a free three-day trial below.
+Do you have any questions about the plugin or any concepts they covered?
+Who would you like to see us feature for music production tutorials next?
+Let us know in the comments below.

 Try RC-20 Retro Color for free, and then Rent-to-Own the plugin for $4.99/mo until you own it outright: